Intel Gaudi Secure Boot

 Checking Gaudi Secure Boot Status

-To check the secure boot status, run the following command:
+To check if the secure boot is enabled, run the following command:

 sudo hl-fw-loader -f /lib/firmware/habanalabs/gaudi3/gaudi3-security_status.itb